Bit-Blazer/Bit-Blazer.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
+permalink: /about/
 ---

-## About Kamil Hassan A

 I'm a final year Computer Science student from Chennai, India, with a proven ability in app development and a strong passion for cloud and AI technologies.
 My journey in software development has been driven by a dedication to solving complex real-world problems through innovative technology solutions.